Rehaman24/ad-tech-realtime-flink-iceberg-pipeline/README.md

 ### Challenge 1: Achieving Atomic Upserts in Spark Streaming

-**Problem**: Traditional Spark/Hadoop workflows struggle with ACID properties, especially for **upserts** (updates/deletes) in streaming.
+**Problem**:<br> Traditional Spark/Hadoop workflows struggle with ACID properties, especially for **upserts** (updates/deletes) in streaming.
-**Solution**: Leveraged **Apache Iceberg** as the table format and executed the `MERGE INTO` command within a `foreachBatch` function in the Glue job.
+**Solution**:<br> Leveraged **Apache Iceberg** as the table format and executed the `MERGE INTO` command within a `foreachBatch` function in the Glue job.
 This allowed isolated micro-batch transactions against the Iceberg table.
-**Learning**: Iceberg provides the necessary transactional layer to make Spark Streaming suitable for reliable data lake updates.
+**Learning**: <br>Iceberg provides the necessary transactional layer to make Spark Streaming suitable for reliable data lake updates.

 ### Challenge 2: Watermarking and Time-Bounded Joins in Flink

-**Problem**: Ensuring clicks are correctly matched to impressions, even if they arrive out of order, within a reasonable time window.
+**Problem**:<br> Ensuring clicks are correctly matched to impressions, even if they arrive out of order, within a reasonable time window.
-**Solution**: Applied **Watermarks** to both Kinesis sources based on the `event_time` and defined a 30-second window for the `JOIN` operation, allowing for event time skew.
+**Solution**:<br> Applied **Watermarks** to both Kinesis sources based on the `event_time` and defined a 30-second window for the `JOIN` operation, allowing for event time skew.
-**Learning**: Watermarks and windowed joins are essential for correctness in real-time stream processing where event arrival order is not guaranteed.
+**Learning**:<br> Watermarks and windowed joins are essential for correctness in real-time stream processing where event arrival order is not guaranteed.

 ### Challenge 3: Flink Deployment with PyFlink/Kinesis Connector

-**Problem**: Packaging the Python script with its necessary Java connector JAR for deployment on AWS Managed Flink.
+**Problem**:<br> Packaging the Python script with its necessary Java connector JAR for deployment on AWS Managed Flink.
-**Solution**: Used **Maven's Shade and Assembly plugins** to create a single deployment ZIP containing the Python code and the dependency fat JAR (`pyflink-dependencies.jar`).
+**Solution**:<br> Used **Maven's Shade and Assembly plugins** to create a single deployment ZIP containing the Python code and the dependency fat JAR (`pyflink-dependencies.jar`).
-**Learning**: Understanding the JVM/Python separation in PyFlink deployment is crucial for operationalizing applications on managed services.
+**Learning**:<br> Understanding the JVM/Python separation in PyFlink deployment is crucial for operationalizing applications on managed services.

 -----